Demographics of England

-The demography of England has since 1801 been measured by the decennial national census, and is marked by centuries of population growth and urbanization.
+The demographics of England have been measured by the decennial national census since 1801, and are marked by centuries of population growth and urbanization.
 Due to the lack of authoritative contemporary sources, estimates of the population of England for dates prior to the first census in 1801 vary considerably.
-The population of England at the 2021 census was 56,489,800.
+The population of England at the 2021 census was about 56,489,800.

 Population

 The population of England in 2021 was estimated to be 56,489,800.
 This is the most recent census.
 In the previous census, in 2011, the population was 53,012,456.